rwieruch/blog_robinwieruch_content/react-firebase-mobx-tutorial.md

 export default withEmailVerification;
 {{< /highlight >}}

-The AccountPage component displays the authenticated user, but also renders the component that manages sign-in methods for the user:
+The AccountPage component displays the authenticated user, but also renders the component that manages sign in methods for the user:

 {{< highlight javascript "hl_lines=2 12 14 17 26 27" >}}
 import React, { Component } from 'react';